Getting life insurance coverage for your mortgage payments can be a daunting task. Let’s start with the name.

 The lender gets paid out with mortgage life insurance

-With life insurance, you choose your beneficiary and they get paid out the face value of your policy.
+With life insurance, you choose your beneficiary and they get paid out the face value of your life insurance policy.
 The difference is a subtle but important one.
-If your primary insurance coverage is through mortgage life insurance, you are paying into a product, where the bank is the only beneficiary, but you may not have taken your family's priorities into consideration.
+If your primary insurance coverage is through mortgage insurance, you are paying into a product, where the bank is the only beneficiary, but you may not have taken your family's priorities into consideration.

 With life insurance, you can assign the beneficiary to ensure the proceeds of your coverage are allocated appropriately.
 For example, if your spouse is your primary beneficiary, they may need the proceeds of the policy to maintain a quality of life.
-This includes mortgage protection but doesn’t stop there.
+This includes mortgage protection insurance but doesn’t stop there.

 It is important that you speak with an insurance advisor to properly assess your family’s needs in the event of a tragedy.
 It should also be mentioned that if you buy a critical illness and/or disability product, you personally are the beneficiary of that product.